 How Long Do I Have to File a Workers’ Compensation Claim in Florida?

 You should report your injury or illness to your supervisor as soon as possible.
 If you don’t report the injury within 30 days, you risk losing your right to benefits.

-The statute of limitations in personal injury cases is four years.
-Under Florida law, you must file a personal injury lawsuit within four years from the date of the injury–or you forfeit your right to seek compensation from a negligent third party.
+The statute of limitations in personal injury cases is two years.
+Under Florida law, you must file a personal injury lawsuit within two years from the date of the injury–or you forfeit your right to seek compensation from a negligent third party.